fr3d3rico/mongodb_expressjs_reactjs/README.md

 # MongoDB + ExpressJS + ReactJS
-Test app to apply MongoDB + ExpressJS + ReactJS.
+Test app to apply MongoDB + ExpressJS + ReactJS + Webpack

 This project focus on use of the follow stack: